Clarkson Family Medicine Residency has a long-standing tradition

 Nebraska Medical Center for years to complete specialty and subspecialty rotations.

 The development of the Family Medicine Residency Program allows students to learn

 by working closely with family medicine residents.
-The Nebraska Medical Center attending
+Nebraska Medicine attending

 physicians have a long track record of one-on-one ward teaching as well as extensive

 Nebraska Medicine medical staff believes that this extensive experience

 in medical education is a major factor in the success of the Family Medicine Residency